Update* The newest ship, Disney Wish, will set sail January 2022!!!

 9. Free Room Service – You can have food and beverages delivered to your stateroom for free.
-However, we usually tipped a $1 or $2 depending on the amount of food delivered.
+However, gratuity is not included.
 The kiddos can get a Mickey Bar before bed each night as an extra special dessert.

 10. Eat Ice Cream Sandwiches on Castaway Cay – Castaway Cay is one of our favorite islands and we learned a couple of tricks when we visited.
 First, they serve large (and delicious) chocolate chip cookies.
 BUT that’s just not enough yummy goodness.
 Grab 2 and take them to the ice cream station to make your own ice cream sandwich.
 YUM!!

 11. Bring a Lanyard for Your Key to the World Cards – Every member of your party is provided with a Key to the World card that will get you on and off the ship, into your stateroom and allow you to make purchases on board the ship.
 We purchased the kids Disney lanyards before departing, so they could always have their cards with them.
 If you are a silver member, you can get lanyards for free.

 You can also put a set amount of money on each child’s card.
 The money can be used in stores and in the arcade.

 12. Pin Trading – Just like at the Disney Parks, you can pin trade while on the ship.
-Pins are available for purchase in the stores and there will be select times and locations listed in your Navigator for pin trading.
-During the trading sessions, cast members must let you pick the pin to trade, so my kids always trade a smaller pin for a cool, larger pin
+Pins are available for purchase in the stores and there will be a select time and location listed in your Navigator for pin trading.
+Dont’t miss it!
+During the trading sessions, cast members must let you pick the pin to trade, so my kids always trade a smaller pin for a cool, larger pin 🙂